growthbook/growthbook-kotlin/README.md

 - **v2.0.0-alpha** 2025-01-10
     - the `value` field was renamed to `gbValue`, the type of this field was changed to `GBValue`;
     - inline fun <reified V>feature(id: String): V? was added (useful when you need only feature value and you know the type of this feature);
+- **v3.0.0-alpha** 2025-01-27
+    - user attributes type was changed (map of GB values);
+    - attributesOverride is map of GB values;
+    - forced features is map of GB values

 ## License